fabiand/instanceTypes/instanceTypes.md

 offload the IO threading from cores dedicated to the workload.
 In addition, in this series, the NUMA topology of the used cores is provided to the VM.

+### Characteristics
+Specific characteristics of this series are:- IO threads are isolated from the vCPUs in order to reduce IO related impact on the workload
+- Multiqueueing is used for vNICs in order to increase network performance

+### Instance Types
+Specific characteristics of this series are:- IO threads are isolated from the vCPUs in order to reduce IO related impact on the workload
+- Multiqueueing is used for vNICs in order to increase network performance

 The following instance types are available in this series: